 If you are after a light that comes on instantly, CFLs and LEDs are your best options.
 They generally activate instantly, meaning you can have a decent amount of light as soon as you flick the switch.

-If you have any questions regarding lighting for your home or office, or would live to arrange one of our qualified lighting technicians to attend a lighting job for you, give 1st Call Electrical a call on 1300 360 215 now.
-We have years of lighting experience, so get in contact today.
+If you have any questions regarding lighting for your home or office, or would love to arrange for one of our qualified lighting technicians to attend to a lighting job for you, give 1st Call Electrical a call at 1300 016 671 now.

 Choice (Choosing the right lights): https://www.choice.com.au/home-improvement/energy-saving/light-bulbs/buying-guides/light-bulbs